-10.4 Amended and Restated Development and Research Agreement between Cilag GmbH International and Universal Biosensors Pty Ltd dated on August 29, 2011 and effective as of August 19, 2011 Incorporated by reference to our Current Report on Form 8-K filed on August 30, 2011 as Exhibit 10.2.
-10.5 Form of indemnity agreement entered into with directors of us, our chief financial officer and company secretary Incorporated by reference to our General Form for Registration of Securities on Form 10 filed on April 30, 2007 as Exhibit 10.3.
-10.6 Lease of premises 1 Corporate Avenue, Rowville Victoria Australia by and between Universal Biosensors Pty Ltd and Heyram Properties Pty Ltd. Incorporated by reference to our General Form for Registration of Securities on Form 10 filed on April 30, 2007 as Exhibit 10.5.
-10.7 AusIndustry, R&D Start Program Agreement, effective February 25, 2005 (particular and general conditions) Incorporated by reference to our General Form for Registration of Securities on Form 10 filed on April 30, 2007 as Exhibit 10.6.
-10.8 Employee Option Plan Incorporated by reference to our General Form for Registration of Securities on Form 10 filed on April 30, 2007 as Exhibit 10.7 10.9 Employment agreement between Universal Biosensors Pty Ltd and Mr. Salesh Balak effective November 27, 2006 Incorporated by reference to our General Form for Registration of Securities on Form 10 filed on April 30, 2007 as Exhibit 10.8 10.10 Employment agreement between Universal Biosensors Pty Ltd and Mr. Garry Chambers effective April 1, 2006 Incorporated by reference to our General Form for Registration of Securities on Form 10 filed on April 30, 2007 as Exhibit 10.9 10.11 Employment agreement between Universal Biosensors Pty Ltd and Dr Ronald Chatelier dated April 1, 2006 Incorporated by reference to our General Form for Registration of Securities on Form 10 filed on April 30, 2007 as Exhibit 10.10 10.12 Employment agreement between Universal Biosensors Pty Ltd and Dr Alastair Hodges effective April 1, 2006 Incorporated by reference to our General Form for Registration of Securities on Form 10 filed on April 30, 2007 as Exhibit 10.11 10.13 Employment agreement between Universal Biosensors Pty Ltd and Mr. Adrian Oates dated August 15, 2007 Incorporated by reference to our Form 10-K filed on March 16, 2010 as Exhibit 10.12 10.14 Master Services and Supply Agreement by and between Universal Biosensors Pty Ltd, Universal Biosensors, Inc. and LifeScan, Inc. dated October 29, 2007 Incorporated by reference to our Quarterly Report on Form 10-Q filed on November 14, 2007 as Exhibit 10.1.
-Confidentiality treatment has been granted for portions of this exhibit.
-These confidential portions have been omitted and were filed separately with the SEC.
-10.15 First Amendment to the Master services and Supply Agreement dated December 11, 2008 (which amends the Master Services and Supply Agreement by and between Universal Biosensors Pty Ltd, Universal Biosensors, Inc. and LifeScan, Inc. dated October 29, 2007 and filed on November 14, 2007 as Exhibit 10.1 to our Quarterly Report on Form 10-Q) Incorporated by reference to our Annual Report on Form 10-K filed on March 30, 2009 as Exhibit 10.14
+10.4 Amended and Restated Development and Research Agreement between Cilag GmbH International and Universal Biosensors Pty Ltd dated on August 29, 2011 and effective as of August 19, 2011.
+Incorporated by reference to our Current Report on Form 8-K filed on August 30, 2011 as Exhibit 10.2.
+10.5 Form of indemnity agreement entered into with directors of us, our chief financial officer and company secretary.
+Incorporated by reference to our General Form for Registration of Securities on Form 10 filed on April 30, 2007 as Exhibit 10.3.
+10.6 Lease of premises 1 Corporate Avenue, Rowville, Victoria, Australia by and between Universal Biosensors Pty Ltd and Heyram Properties Pty Ltd. Incorporated by reference to our General Form for Registration of Securities on Form 10 filed on April 30, 2007 as Exhibit 10.5.
+10.7 AusIndustry, R&D Start Program Agreement, effective February 25, 2005 (particular and general conditions).
+Incorporated by reference to our General Form for Registration of Securities on Form 10 filed on April 30, 2007 as Exhibit 10.6.
+10.8 Employee Option Plan.
+Incorporated by reference to our General Form for Registration of Securities on Form 10 filed on April 30, 2007 as Exhibit 10.7.
+10.9 Employment agreement between Universal Biosensors Pty Ltd and Mr. Salesh Balak effective November 27, 2006.
+Incorporated by reference to our General Form for Registration of Securities on Form 10 filed on April 30, 2007 as Exhibit 10.8.
+10.10 Employment agreement between Universal Biosensors Pty Ltd and Mr. Garry Chambers effective April 1, 2006.
+Incorporated by reference to our General Form for Registration of Securities on Form 10 filed on April 30, 2007 as Exhibit 10.9.
+10.11 Employment agreement between Universal Biosensors Pty Ltd and Dr Ronald Chatelier dated April 1, 2006.
+Incorporated by reference to our General Form for Registration of Securities on Form 10 filed on April 30, 2007 as Exhibit 10.10.
+10.12 Employment agreement between Universal Biosensors Pty Ltd and Dr Alastair Hodges effective April 1, 2006.
+Incorporated by reference to our General Form for Registration of Securities on Form 10 filed on April 30, 2007 as Exhibit 10.11.
+10.13 Employment agreement between Universal Biosensors Pty Ltd and Mr. Adrian Oates dated August 15, 2007.
+Incorporated by reference to our Form 10-K filed on March 16, 2010 as Exhibit 10.12.
+10.14 First Amendment to the Master services and Supply Agreement dated December 11, 2008 (which amends the Master Services and Supply Agreement by and between Universal Biosensors Pty Ltd, Universal Biosensors, Inc. and LifeScan, Inc. dated October 29, 2007 and filed on November 14, 2007 as Exhibit 10.1 to our Quarterly Report on Form 10-Q).
+Incorporated by reference to our Annual Report on Form 10-K filed on March 30, 2009 as Exhibit 10.14.